linguae

 Pr.
 Kal.
 Iūn a. d.
 IV Īd.
 Feb. a. d.
 III Nōn.
 Iān.

-The website http://www.wilkiecollins.demon.co.uk/roman/calco1.htm provides a conversion table for Roman dates and the Cambridge Latin course site gives the current Roman date.
+If you don't want to work out equivalents for yourself, the web page https://planetcalc.com/8535/ provides a conversion table for Roman dates.
 If you want to date a letter in Latin, you normally put it at the end and add the verb dabam (I was giving (i.e. writing))..

 There was an extra complication in the final days of February in leap years (introduced into the calendar by Julius Caesar in 45 B.C.): from the Ides (13th) of February onward every day up until the 24th (a. d.
 VI Kal.
 Mar.) was dated as if the month had only 28 days, but February 25th was called a. d. bis (twice) VI Kal.
-Mar. and the remaining days of the month calculated on a similar 29-day basis (see the table on the WilkieCollins website).
+Mar. and the remaining days of the month calculated on a similar 29-day basis (see the table on the Roman Calendar website).
+Because the `sixth day before the Kalends' thus occurred twice, a leap year was originally referred to as an annus bisextilis (`bisextile year')

 The Romans themselves originally used the names of the consuls ( the chief government officials, who normally served for just one year) to refer to a particular year.
 Thus `in 63 B.C.’ would be [M. Tulliō] Cicerōne et [C.Antōniō] Hybridā cōnsulibus, in the consulship of Cicero and Hybrida [3].
 Later on years were counted from the supposed date of the foundation of Rome in 753 B.C., using the phrase ab urbe conditā (from the foundation of the city), abbreviated a.u.c.: